denten-books/plain-text/4-format.md

 by algorithmic means---the command and control layer contains all such possibilities.

-I begin the chapter by identifying a feature of formalist thought that has long given me pause.
+In this chapter, I propose we to encounter the computational metaphor anew, with fresh eyes.
+I will begin by outlining a few salient features of the computational metaphor.
+As we shall see, the metaphor "breaks" when one side of the conceptual transference fails to meet the other.
+The broken or "dead" metaphor leads to the locus of incongruence.
+What we see is not in fact what we get.
+We are instead confronted with a

 The very concept of form, central to literary analysis, contains in it two conflicting ideas.
 Going back to reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said or pictured.
 Yet just as often, critics use "form" in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
 Form in that sense is closer to the idea of an algorithm of a formula.
 It is the lasting hidden archetype that gives rise to temporary outward appearances.

-In this chapter, I propose we to encounter the computational metaphor anew, with fresh eyes.
-I will begin by outlining a few salient features of the computational metaphor.
-The metaphor breaks when its

 arguing first that the intellectual history of formalism literary theory contains within two distinct and contradictory